lasystuff/FNF-Evil-CokeEngine/README.md

     ```lua
     modchart:set_percent("drunk", 100 , -1) -- you can do this thing and something lol check scenes/nodes/modchart folder on source
     ```
+    - Highly optimized note rendering with implemented cue system and tiled sustained notes
+    - A pretty decent input system based from original research from Vanilla, FPS Plus, Psych, and Osu!Mania.

 ## Special Thanks
 - Forever Engine